prateekagrawal06/advance-lane-line-detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The problem that I faced during this was mostly coming up with the vales of the parameters for the Sobel gradients.
+The scenarios where the pipeline is nor going to do a good prediction are chnages in the color of the road.
+We need to come up with better combination of the mixting the gradients and color specs.
+Also the pipeline is not going to wrong in snowy road.
+We can use the car in front as a reference point in this case